-We are currently evaluating patients with metastatic NSCLC in KICKSTART, a randomized, double-blind, placebo-controlled Phase 2b clinical trial, as illustrated in figure 15 below.
-We are conducting this trial to evaluate the efficacy and safety of the addition of tomivosertib to frontline pembrolizumab treatment in NSCLC patients with PD-L1 \geq 50%.
-In the KICKSTART trial, patients without prior treatment for metastatic NSCLC, including no prior anti PD-(L)1 treatment, were randomized 1:1 to receive tomivosertib plus pembrolizumab or placebo plus pembrolizumab.
+We are currently enrolling patients with metastatic NSCLC in KICKSTART, a randomized, double-blind, placebo-controlled Phase 2b clinical trial, as illustrated in figure 15 below.
+We are conducting this trial to evaluate the efficacy and safety of the addition of tomivosertib to frontline pembrolizumab treatment in NSCLC patients with PD-L1 $\geq$ 50%.
+In the KICKSTART trial, patients without prior treatment for metastatic NSCLC, including no prior anti PD-(L)1 treatment, will be randomized 1:1 to receive tomivosertib plus pembrolizumab or placebo plus pembrolizumab.
+Previously, we were also enrolling into a front-line extension cohort, treating patients who had progressed on pembrolizumab monotherapy as well as a maintenance cohort, treating patients with PD-L1>1% who initiated frontline therapy with pembrolizumab combined with platinum-based chemotherapy doublet, immediately after completing the platinum-based phase (4-6 cycles) of their frontline treatment without disease progression.
+We discontinued enrollment into the front-line extension cohort in part based on our belief that frontline treatment with a single immunotherapy agent such as pembrolizumab will diminish in the future, coupled with the fact that enrollment into this cohort was slower than anticipated.
+Enrollment with pembrolizumab monotherapy, and in part due to the impact of COVID-19 on clinical site operations.
+In addition, we discontinued enrollment into the maintenance cohort due to slower than anticipated enrollment resulting from staffing issues across clinical sites, competition from other trials and patient reluctance to enroll in a clinical trial immediately after completing chemotherapy.